-"My dear fellow, I don't think anything.
-It's all craziest conjecture.
+'My dear fellow, I don't think anything.
+It's all the craziest conjecture.
 Stranger things even than this have happened.
 There are dozens here-in print.
 What are we human beings after all?
 Clay in the hands of the potter.
 Our bodies are merely an inheritance, packed tight and corded up.
 We have practically no control over their main functions.
+We can't even replace a little finger-nail.
 And look at the faces of us-what atrocious mockeries most of them are of any kind of image!
 But we know our bodies change-age, sickness, thought, passion, fatality.
 It proves they are amazingly plastic.
-And merely even as a theory it is not in the least untenable that, by force of some violent convulsive effort from outside, one's body might change. . . .
+And merely even as a theory it is not in the least untenable that by force of some violent convulsive effort from outside one's body might change.
 It answers with odd voluntariness to friend or foe, smile or snarl.
-As for what we call the laws of Nature, they are pure assumptions to-day, and may be nothing better than scrap-iron to-morrow.
-Good Heavens, Lawford, consider man's abysmal impudence!"
+As for what we call the laws of Nature, they are pure assumptions to-day, and may be nothing better than scrap-iron tomorrow.
+Good Heavens, Lawford, consider man's abysmal impudence.'
 He smoked on in silence for a moment.
-"You say you fell asleep down there?"
+'You say you fell asleep down there?'

 Lawford nodded.
-Herbert taped his cigarette on the sill.
-"Just following up our conjecture," he said musingly, "it wasn't such a bad opportunity for the poor chap."
+Herbert tapped his cigarette on the sill.
+'Just following up our ludicrous conjecture, you know,' he remarked musingly, 'it wasn't such a bad opportunity for the poor chap.'

-"But surely," said Lawford, speaking as it were out of a dream of candle-light, and murmurous sound, and clearest darkness, towards this strange, deliberate phantom with the unruffled, clear-cut features-"surely then, in that case, he is here now?
-And yet, on my word of honour, though every friend I ever had in the world should deny it, I am the same; memory stretches back clear and sound to my childhood; I can see myself with extraordinary lucidity, how I think, my motives and all that; and in spite of these voices that I seem to hear, and this peculiar kind of longing to break away, as it were, just to press on-it is I, I myself, that am speaking to you now out of this-this mask."
+But surely,' said Lawford, speaking as it were out of a dream of candle-light and reverberating sound and clearest darkness, towards this strange deliberate phantom with the unruffled clear-cut features-'surely then, in that case, he is here now?
+And yet, on my word of honour, though every friend I ever had in the world should deny it, I am the same.
+Memory stretches back clear and sound to my childhood.
+I can see myself with extraordinary lucidity, how I think, my motives and all that; and in spite of these voices that I seem to hear, and this peculiar kind of longing to break away, as it were, just to press on-it is I,-I myself, that am speaking to you now out of this-this mask.'

 Herbert glanced reflectively at his companion.
-"You mustn't let me tire you," he said; "but even on our theory it would not necessarily follow that you yourself would be much affected.
+'You mustn't let me tire you,' he said; 'but even on our theory it would not necessarily follow that you yourself would be much affected.
 It's true this fellow Sabathier really was something of a personality.
-He had a most wonderful itch for life, for trying on and on to squeeze something out of experience that isn't there; and he never seemed to weary of a magnificent attempt to find in his fellow-creatures, especially the women he met, what even if they have they cannot give.
+He had a rather unusual itch for life, for trying on and on to squeeze something out of experience that isn't there; and he seemed never to weary of a magnificent attempt to find in his fellow-creatures, especially in the women he met, what even-if they have it-they cannot give.
 The little book I wanted to show you is partly autobiographical and really does manage to set the fellow on his feet.
 Even there he does absolutely take one's imagination.
 I shall never forget the thrill of picking him up in the Charing Cross Road.
 You see, I had known the queer old tombstone for years.
 He's enormously vivid-quite beyond my feebleness to describe, with a kind of French verve and rapture.
 Unluckily we can't get nearer than two years to his death.
 I shouldn't mind guessing some last devastating dream swept over him, held him the breath of an instant too long beneath the wave, and he caved in.
-We know he did kill himself; and, perhaps, died to regret it ever after."
+We know he killed himself; and perhaps lived to regret it ever after.